alibaba/xquic/docs/API.md

 #### h3_conn_handshake_finished
-handshake finished callback. which will be triggeered when HANDSHAKE_DONE is received.
+handshake finished callback. which will be triggered when HANDSHAKE_DONE is received.

 #### h3_conn_ping_acked
 ping callback. which will be triggered when ping is acked.
-This funciton is optional
+This function is optional

 ### xqc_h3_request_callbacks_t